 Buyer enablement basically means giving people what they need to make a buying decision.
 We all lead busy lives, whether at work or at home, and the company that makes the buying decision easy and straightforward is likely to win the day.

 There are six basic steps in any buying decision, and you need to provide the right content or tools to allow your prospects to make that decision, and get their chequebook out!

 - Exploring solutions

 So what you really need to do is guide your buyers through the buying process.
 For instance, when looking at solutions, they will use all kinds of tools – look on social media, investigate on the internet, or read whitepapers for example.
 If you can provide the right tools for them, they are less likely to wander off elsewhere online (and offline) to do research.

 So, perhaps you need to provide a calculator or a diagnostic to help them make a decision.
 Maybe you need to show how the solution would work for them, or perhaps you can offer an online adviser or helpline to talk them through the buying process.

-You might, instead of sending possible buyers to a page that says “thanks, we’ll be in touch”, send that lead to your sales people – enable the buyer to take the next step to start a conversation.
+You might, instead of just sending possible buyers to a page that says ‘thanks, we’ll be in touch’, to sending them to your sales people via a phone or web chat so that they can have the next part of the conversation, enabling the buyer to take the next step.
 After all, while they are waiting for you to get in touch, they might have contacted a more proactive seller and made their purchase!